hrgdavor/m6js/doc/x-click.md

 ## introduction

-This directive is nice alternative to `onclick` as it enables you to make an element clickable but implements some extra useful logic.
+This directive is a nice alternative to capturing `onclick` event, as it enables you to make an element clickable but implements some extra useful logic that you would otherwise implement in event handler.

-- can be disabled via `disabled` attribute (which can then also be CSS styled)
+- can be disabled via `disabled` attribute (which can then also be targeted by CSS and styled)
 - ignores `doubleclick`
+- offers some more advanced usage as well

 ```jsx
 <button x-click={this.saveDocument()}>{'save'}</button>